It’s been said before, but bears repeating; women are still being underrepresented in the technology business sector.

-Previously I have worked with large companies like Mattel and Merck in Germany, organising their trade shows, conferences and training, before starting with Anyline at the start of the year.”
+Previously I have worked with large companies like Mattel and Merck in Germany, organizing their trade shows, conferences, and training, before starting with Anyline at the start of the year.”

 Michael: “What attracted you to the tech sector, and startups in particular?”